jrpotter/notebook/dnd/index.md

 %%ANKI
 Basic
 What modifiers are usually included in an ability check?
-Back: The relevant ability modifier and proficiency bonus (if applicable).
+Back: The relevant ability modifier and Proficiency Bonus (if applicable).
 Reference: Crawford, Jeremy. _Dungeons & Dragons - Player’s Handbook_.
 Wizards of the Coast LLC, 2024.
 <!--ID: 1768510238181-->
 END%%